Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 appropriate for Dev/Test workloads and costs an estimated minimum of
 $278 for each non-production environment.

-# Getting starting with your modernization journey
+# Starting with your modernization journey

 In this guide we provided the content to build a web app based on other resources such as the Azure Architecture Center.
 In this section we'll highlight those source materials that you can use to learn more about Azure and modernization.